 Object-oriented organization pattern.
 Establishing relations between “objects” (which are data pieces developers operate) is made possible because of the special “grammar” Java employs.
 In it, you define both the structure of data you use as well as its function.
 Due to this characteristic, you can not only create new code but also rehash legacy code to be further employed as a part of other programs.
 Besides, such architecture allows for the concealment of sensitive data and prevents errors in project organization workflow.

 Automatic memory management.
-In the process of software development, IT specialists make use of slews of data which take up considerable memory space.
-Once they know they won’t need the data anymore, developers are supposed to make memory purges and direct the unnecessary information into the garbage bin.
+In the process of software development, IT specialists make use of slews of data that take up considerable memory space.
+Once they know they won’t need the data anymore, developers should make memory purges and direct the unnecessary information into the garbage bin.
 Yet, as often as not, they forget about this essential routine (especially when it is to be performed manually) and face the slow-down of the development process.

 Java’s garbage collector functionality spares IT engineers this headache.
-It automatically figures out objects you haven’t used for some time and gets rid of them.
+It automatically identifies objects you haven’t used for some time and removes them.

 Platform independence.
 Thanks to Java Virtual Machine, you can build a program once and then run it on any operating system (Android, Windows, or even iOS).
 The support of the Machine is necessary to translate such a program into a platform-irrelevant bytecode.